 What brand of planer is best?

-When looking at the best brand of planer you’ll want to consider the brands time in business, reputation and warranty.
-And, for planers, two of the top brands in benchtop planers are Dewalt and JET Tools that both offer up 3 year warranties and highly rated planers with the top features.
+When looking at the best brand of planer, you’ll want to consider the brand’s time in business, reputation, and warranty.
+And, for planers, two of the top brands in benchtop planers are Dewalt and JET Tools, which offer up to 3-year warranties and highly rated planers with full features.

 How do I choose a benchtop planer?

-While there are a dozen features of a benchtop thickness planer the decision comes down to needing a two-speed feed rate, helical vs. spiral heads and opting for a brand name with a warranty (and parts down the road).
-With most planers offering 12-13″ of width, similar depth of cuts and 3 knife configurations there are few differentiating features.
+While there are a dozen features of a benchtop thickness planer, the decision comes down to needing a two-speed feed rate, helical vs. spiral heads, and opting for a brand name with a warranty (and parts down the road).
+With most planers offering 12-13″ of width, similar depth of cuts, and three-knife configurations, there are a few differentiating features.

 Is a helical head planer worth it?

-Since a helical head planer is generally a few hundred dollar upgrade over a standard 2 or 3-knife cutter head its a luxury for some woodworkers.
-But, as it offers a cleaner cut with less strain on your motor it is a feature to consider if your budget allows.
+Since a helical head planer is generally a few hundred dollar upgrade over a standard two or 3-knife cutter head, its a luxury for some woodworkers, but, as it offers a cleaner cut with less strain on your motor, it is a feature to consider if your budget allows it.

 Summary